-- If you're a stockholder, you own part of the company.
-The stock market is a system in which shares of publicly held companies are issued, bought and sold.
-These shares provide companies with access to capital, and shareholders buy a slice of ownership in the company in exchange.
+- What is stock investing?
+A share of stock represents a share of ownership of the company.
+If you’re a stockholder, you own part of the company.
+The stock market consists of individual stocks of publicly held companies that are issued, bought and sold.
+They’re either traded on a stock exchange or in the over-the-counter market.
+Shares provide companies with access to capital, and shareholders buy a slice of ownership in the company in exchange.

-- You can't time the market.
-It's impossible to predict the turns that the stock market will take.
-With dollar-cost averaging, you can attempt to minimize risk from the ups and downs of the market.* Dollar-cost averaging is a systematic investment plan that lets you invest a set amount at regular intervals, regardless of what the market is doing.
-You buy fewer shares when prices are high and more shares when they're low.
-Buying more shares when they're "on sale" puts you in a better position to take advantage of a market rebound, since the more shares you own, the more you participate in an upswing.
+- Past performance isn’t an indicator of future performance.
+You’ve probably heard this disclaimer before.
+You can’t time the market to trade stocks.
+It’s impossible to predict the turns or fluctuations that the stock market will take.
+With dollar-cost averaging, you can attempt to minimize risk from the ups and downs of the market.* Dollar-cost averaging is an investment plan that lets you invest a set amount at regular intervals, regardless of what the market is doing.
+Your best investment is to buy fewer shares when stock prices are high and more shares when share prices are low.
+Dollar cost averaging allows you to do this.

-- Certain types of accounts offer specific advantages.
-Most people who are new to investing have a specific goal in mind, such as saving for retirement or a child's college fund.
+- Certain types of brokerage accounts offer specific advantages.
+Most people who are new to investment decision-making have a specific goal in mind for their trading account, such as saving for their retirement or a child’s college fund.
 There are special investment accounts designed to help you reach those goals.
-Traditional and Roth IRAs, as well as employer-sponsored accounts like a 401(k) or thrift savings account, help you save for retirement with tax advantages, while an education savings account (ESA) or 529 educational savings plan helps you save for qualified K-12 and college expenses with tax advantages.
+Traditional and Roth IRAs, as well as employer-sponsored accounts like a 401(k) or thrift savings account, help you save for your retirement plan with tax advantages.
+A 529 college savings plan helps you save for higher education with tax advantages.

-- When you sell stocks for a profit, you'll need to pay capital gains tax on the earnings.
-Your capital gain, or profit, may be short-term (if you held the stock for one year or less) or long-term (if you held the stock for more than one year).
+- When you sell stocks for a profit, you’ll need to pay capital gains tax on the earnings.
+Your capital gain, or profit, may be short-term or long-term.
 Long-term capital gains are usually taxed at a lower rate than short-term capital gains, so it often pays to hold on to your stocks for more than a year.